TrellixVulnTeam/RESTy_09HZ/README.md

   - Add a “Loading” indicator while fetching
     - When the user clicks the “Go!” button, show a loading icon on the page
-    - When the fetching of results is complete, remove the loading icon and show the results
+    - When the fetching of results is complete, remove the loading icon and show the results Add a menu bar to the header
+  - Link labeled “Home” that links to ‘/’ and shows the search form/results page
+  - Link labeled “History” that links to ‘/history’ and loads the history page
+  - Link labeled “Help” that links to ‘/help’ and loads the about us page
+  - Add a simple history list to the left side of the application
+    - List all previous queries, showing the method and the URL
+    - When a user clicks a previous query, populate the RESTy forms with the query information

 ### UML